ramirocruz/2020201098_Assignment3a/README.md

 # Q1
 * I have modified the json to map parent with id rather than name since id is unique.
+* The json file will have one more field for each employee named eid
+* The parent will also be mapped with id and not name.
 * I have outputed both id and name in appropriate positions.
 * I have used dictionaries to map parents, levels and names